Chapter Twenty-One Love

 I scoff in annoyance, roll my eyes, grab the envelope murmuring “Trainer?
 Pfffttt.”

 I walk upstairs and knock on his door.
 He opens it immediately.
 I unexpectedly move backwards squinting at him suspiciously.
-I find myself staring at him unashamedly, running my eyes down his body from his blonde bedhead and unshaven scruff to his bare feet.
+I find myself staring at him unashamedly, running my eyes down his body from his blond bedhead and unshaven scruff to his bare feet.
 His jeans, unbuttoned, hang low on his hips.
 His chest and abdomen, slightly tanned, bare, even of hair.

 I could trace the hard outline of his abs and I imagine doing just that when I hear a chuckle—not from him.